browserengineering/book/book/browsersandweb.md

 most of all, I hope you can connect all of that to you, your career in software and computers, and the future.
 After all, It’s up to you to invent and discover what comes next!

-[^8]:
-     This is Chris speaking!

-[^9]:
-     For me, this was mostly using [BBS](https://en.wikipedia.org/wiki/Bulletin_board_system) systems over a dialup modem connection.
-A BBS is not all that different in concept from a browser if you look at it from the point of view of “window into dynamic content created somewhere else on the Internet”.

-[^10]:
-     Netscape Navigator was available for Linux at that time, but it wasn’t viewed as especially fast or featureful compared to its implementation on other operating systems.

-[^11]:
-     Browsers are so performance-sensitive in many places that merely the introduction of an abstraction - and the typical ensuing function call or branching overhead - can cause an unacceptable performance cost.

-[^12]:
-     I say “forced’, which has a negative connotation, but it’s more of an iterative & continuous process of improvement.

-[^13]:
-     In the early days, people actually did this!
-And when their website became very popular, it immediately ran out of bandwidth and computing power and became inaccessible.

-[^14]:
-     “Server-side rendering” is the process of assembling HTML on the server when loading a web page.
-In fact, server-side rendering is in fact often run in JavaScript, and sometimes even with a “headless” browser.

-[^15]:
-     Progressive Web App

-[^16]:
-     It’s worth repeating here that this definition is not accidental and is part of the original design of the web.

-[^17]:
-     For example, if you’re using an installed PWA, are you using a browser?

 [^18]:
      Google’s [mission](https://about.google/) statement to “organize the world’s information and make it universally accessible and useful” is almost exactly the same as this.
 This is not a coincidence - a search engine shares some characteristics with a browser.